-Jonathan Barkan is the executive producer/director and founder of Communications for Learning (CFL), a full-service communications firm in Arlington, Massachusetts.
+Jonathan Barkan is the executive producer/director and founder of Communications for Learning (CFL), a full-service communications firm with offices in Conway and Arlington, Massachusetts.
 His work demonstrates a career-long commitment to the accuracy, appeal, and creative presentation of essential content, the value of careful process design and project management, and aesthetic and production quality.

 He is multi-disciplined, with education and experience in communications strategy, media direction and production, graphic and 3-D design, photography and video, sound recording, music, teaching, and consulting.
 His extensive experience includes the management and creative direction of high-profile video, slide, and desktop multi-media presentations, interactive and web-based media, events, print graphics, and exhibits.
 Barkan has planned, designed and supervised the installation of numerous theaters, classrooms and conference rooms, and has led media, photography and production courses and workshops.